apache/paimon/docs/content/docs/development/create-table.md

 ## Primary Key

-The primary key is unique and is indexed.
+The primary key is unique and indexed.

 Flink Table Store imposes an ordering of data, which means the system will sort the primary key within each bucket.
 All fields will be used